wayneong95/Udacity-Capstone/README.md

 profile.json — Demographic data for each custmer transcript.json — Records for transactions, offers received, offers viewed, and offers completed

+All data files are located in "data files.zip".

 ## Summary of Results <a name="results"></a>

 The resulting model using Random Forest Classifier was able to correctly classify a customer 68.3% of the time.
 The best model was determined using cross validation score and grid search CV to determine the best parameters for this classifier.